AdaptiveParticles/LibAPR/README.md

 On OSX, install the `cmake`, `hdf5` and `libtiff`  [homebrew](https://brew.sh) packages and have the [Xcode command line tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/) installed.

-If you want to compile with OpenMP support, also install the `llvm` package (this can also be done using homebrew), as the clang version shipped by Apple currently does not support OpenMP.
+If you want to compile with OpenMP support (Recommended), also install the `llvm` and `libomp` package via homebrew as the clang version shipped by Apple currently does not support OpenMP.

 In the directory of the cloned repository, run